radiantearth/stac-api-spec/fragments/filter/README.md

 These queryable variables are mapped by the service to filter Items.
 For example, the service may define a queryable with the name "cloud_cover" that can be used in a CQL expression like `cloud_cover <= 10`, with the semantics that only Items where the `properties.eo:cloud_cover` value was <= 10 would match the filter.
 The server would then translate this into an appropriate query for the data within its datastore.

 Queryables can be static or dynamically derived.
 For example, `cloud_cover` might be specified to have a value 0 to 100 or a field may have a set of enumerated values dynamically determined by an aggreation at runtime.
 This schema can be used by a UI or interactive client to dynamically expose to the user the fields that are available for filtering, and provide a precise group of options for the values of these variables.

+Queryables can also be used to advertise synthesized property values.
+The only requirement in CQL is that the property have a type and evaluate to literal value of that type or NULL.
+For example, a filter like "Items must have an Asset with an eo:band with the common_name of 'nir'" can be expressed.
+A Queryable `assets_bands` could be defined to have a type of array of string and have the semantics that it contains all of `common_name` values across all assets and bands for an Item.
+This could then be filtered with the CQL expression `'nir' in assets_bands`.
+Implementations would then expand this expression into the appropriate query against its datastore.
+(TBD if this will actually work or not.
+This is also related to the upcoming restriction on property/literal comparisons)

 ## GET Query Parameters and POST JSON fields